 Learn more about using behavior social stories to prepare your students for exams and to reinforce the importance of homework!

-The special education resources on this page were authored by Watson Institute’s Lisa Plastino, M.Ed., special education consultant and faculty.
+The special education resources on this page were authored by Watson Institute’s Lisa Plastino, M.Ed., special education consultant.

 If you have questions or concerns about the Watson Institute’s use of this information, please contact us.